 Cinema must be anything but, it must be an exhibition of documents of life, this is its privilege: to bring the past back to the present.
 Everything must happen in the moment, and this is the opposite of theater.
 Theater is an admirable convention – and I admire it – but, in fact, everything in the theater must be conventional, and of a homogeneous falsehood; when the “truth” is introduced into the theater, everything collapses because the truth becomes false.
 For this reason everything in the theater must be false, because only then d is admirable, thanks to the theatrical convention.

-Direction of the actors by Robert Bresson
+Direction of the Actors

 The sense of a film is what word and gesture together cause, something that passes behind a face, something indefinable, mysterious and magnificent.
 When you have film dialogues written by professional theater writers and then acted by theater actors, what you do is no longer cinema, but filmed theater.